 Similarly, an overview of factors considered being weaknesses and threats to the amalgamated scheme should be provided.
-In such cases, the scheme should indicate how they plan to deal with those weaknesses and threats (i.e. mitigation plan).
+In such cases, the scheme should indicate measures put in place to address those weaknesses and threats (i.e. mitigation plan).

-Factors that could be a threat or even a weakness could include but are not limited the following:
+Factors that could be considered threats and weakness could include the following:

-- Poor risk pool as a result of a higher age profile for the combined membership. - Membership loss due to the amalgamation. - Dissatisfied members due to lack of communication. - Statutory regulations/ amendments. - Threat of HIV/Aids and other chronic diseases. - Fraud and corruption.
+- Poor risk pool as a result of a higher age profile for the combined membership; - Membership loss due to the amalgamation; - Dissatisfied members due to lack of communication/ education; - Statutory regulations/ amendments; - Threat of HIV/AIDS and other chronic diseases; and - Fraud and corruption.